bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 Note: you may need to adjust the template package.json file to use the latest BootstrapVue version

 Coming soon!

+## Vue CLI 3

+Vue CLI 3 is the newest way to create Vue apps.

+A Vue CLI 3 BootStrapVue plugin is available for setting up a basic app. refer to the [Getting Started](/docs/#vue-cli-3) docs page for more details.

 ## Building with customized Bootstrap V4 CSS